NVIDIA/aistore/docs/getting_started.md

 Almost in all cases, there's an "AIS_" prefix (hint: `git grep AIS_`).

-And in all cases with no exception, the variable takes presedence over the corresponding configuration, if exists.
+And in all cases with no exception, the variable takes precedence over the corresponding configuration, if exists.
 For instance:

 ```console
 AIS_ENDPOINT=https://10.0.1.138 ais show cluster